 - Trueface achieved the third-highest accuracy ranking by a western firm in the NIST FRVT 1 to N Identification, Visa Kiosk category.

-- Trueface can correctly identify 99.52% of identities at a false positive rate of less than 0.00001.
+- Trueface can correctly identify 99.74% of identities at a false positive rate of less than 0.00001 in the Mugshot category.

 The National Institute of Standards and Technology (NIST) is a US government agency that evaluates advanced technologies for the benefit of the public market.
 The Facial Recognition Vendor Test (FRVT) is considered the most rigorous and difficult evaluation for facial recognition technology.
 You can find more information regarding the evaluation here.